8 Ways to Label your Quilts – and why you should!

 • Handmade in [city, state].

-Quilt Label Ideas for Family & Friends
+Quilt Label Ideas for Family and Friends

 • Anytime you need a hug, wrap this quilt around you and feel my love.